hettlage/salt-data-quality-site/README.md

 ### On a remote server

+**Important:** When the site is deployed, a file `.env` is created, which contains settings which must be kept secret. **Ensure that this file is not put under version control.**

 Ubuntu 14.04 or higher must be running on the remote server.
 The server should not be used for anything other than running the deployed website.

 Create a user `deploy` for deploying the site, and give that user sudo permissions: